MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/features/puffmarker.md

 - **Offset**: The difference in time (shown in milliseconds) between UTC time and the local observed time
   - Unit: milliseconds
   - Type: integer
-- **Probability**: Represents the probability of Puff using the puffMarker model.
+- **Probability**: Represents the probability of Puff using the puffMarker model
-  - Unit: milliseconds
   - Type: double
   - Sampling frequency: 0.0167 Hz
   - Range: 0 to 1